Prenatal memory: Cocaine

 Cocaine is an addictive stimulant, and although there is not a comparable academic research base to alcohol, there are a fair number of studies which show adverse effects to memory performance after prenatal exposure.
 The pregnancy category level of cocaine is C, as described above.

 Prenatal exposure to cocaine has also been linked to decreased cognitive functioning in school aged children, including lower scores in short-term memory assessments.
 Short-term memory is the memory system responsible for holding information in an easily accessible state for a short period of time.
 One particular study examined the effects of prenatal cocaine exposure, among other factors, on cognitive ability in children.
 In this specific assessment, the Stanford-Binet IV Test, an IQ test, was given to children who were exposed to cocaine in utero (before birth) as well as a control group of children (not exposed to cocaine in utero).
 Overall, those children who were exposed to cocaine during pregnancy had lower scores on the Short Term Memory scale than unexposed children at all age levels, especially boys.
 Cocaine exposure also predicted lower IQ scores in general.
-Exposing prenatal offspring to cocaine can cause irreversible damage and increase developmental risks, especially for boys.
+Exposing prenatal offspring to cocaine can cause irreversible damage and increase developmental risks.

 A review of 42 follow up studies of prenatal drug exposed children suggests that cocaine affects the areas concerned with behavior problems, attention, language and cognition for children tested between 4 and 13 years of age.
 Specifically, short-term memory, visual spatial short-term memory (short-term memory for visual information specifically) and working memory were negatively affected in a number of studies.